DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

 There are two additional scripts that will aggregate results for analysis.

-The first script,`per_question_summary.py` will parse all of the output in a directory and generate a single file with the following columns in addition to the output in each file
+The first script,`per_question_summary.py` will parse all of the evaluation outputs in a directory and generate a single file with the following columns in addition to the output in each file

 * Input PDF: The input filename
 * Replicate: The replicate number

 This script is run as follows:

-    per_question_summary.py [directory]
+    per_question_summary.py [FOLDER CONTAINING EVALUATION OUTPUTS]

 A second script, `summarize_tools.py` extracts the tools and resources identified by the LLM judge.
 This produces a CSV output with the following columns: